 DSCP TOS CoS Precedence Conversion Chart

-In networking, DSCP, TOS, CoS, and Precedence are terms related to Quality of Service (QoS) which is used to prioritize certain types of traffic to ensure the performance of critical applications over a network.
+In networking, DSCP, TOS, CoS, and Precedence are terms related to Quality of Service (QoS), which is used to prioritize certain types of traffic to ensure the performance of critical applications over a network.
+Below you can find DSCP TOS CoS Precedence Conversion Charts.

 Here’s a bit more detail on how they work: